AkuSarma/AkuSarma/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-AkuSarma&color=green)

 - 🔭 I’m currently working on [Calculator using kivy](https://github.com/AkuSarma/Calculator)
-- 🌱 I’m currently learning MySQL
+- 🌱 I’m currently learning kivy
 - 👯 I’m looking to collaborate on Nothing
 - 🤔 I’m looking for help with kivy
 - ⚡ Fun fact: Almost anything powered with electricity needs to be coded.
 Can you imagine?!